-I know full well the importance of this program.
+I know full well the importance of this program, it really means a lot to be able to have veteran admissions advisors helping you get your education back.
 I am an Iraq war veteran, and I have small children at home.
 Now I don’t have health care for them.

 Michigan is broken up into prosperity regions based upon veteran’s population.
 There are 10 prosperity regions in the state that serve all 83 counties.
 Regional coordinators work closely with veterans to ensure that they are given a “warm hand-off” to agencies that can effectively assist with their needs.
 Over the past five years the RC program has connected tens of thousands of veterans to their benefits and have formed partnerships with agencies to improve the lives of our veterans and their families.